6.3 Preventing early leaving from education and training (ELET)

 The Department of Justice runs employment placement, education and training services for offenders where they can train to develop work-related skills.
 For many of these training opportunities, accreditation or certification may be gained upon completing the required course to the approved standard.

 Youthreach is a mainstream provision for early school leavers, taking place in a non-formal context.
 It provides opportunities for basic education, personal development, vocational training, and work experience.
 It is typically a full-time, 2-year course of integrated education, training, and work experience.
 However, longer courses, 1-year courses and part-time courses are also possible.
-A Foundation Certification or the Junior Certificate are awarded for completing a Foundation Programme.
+Learners can gain Quality and Qualifications Ireland (QQI) qualifications that are equal to a Foundation Certification or the Junior Certificate for completing a Foundation Programme.
 This may lead to:

 - the Leaving Certificate Applied course,